 Q: What information do I need to open a claim?

-A: In order to file a claim, you need to have proof of your last day of work, a copy of a full paystub, your doctor’s name and phone number/fax number and your banking account information for direct deposit benefit payments.
+A: In order to file a claim, you need to have proof of your last day of work, your prior year W-2, and your doctor’s name, phone and fax number.

 Q: How long will it be before I receive benefits?

 A: Before your claim can be submitted to the insurance company, verification of your union status, proof of your last day worked and income verification need to be submitted to Cornerstone.
 Additionally, the claim cannot be processed by the insurance carrier until appropriate medical documentation is received from your treating physician verifying your disability.
 Once all required information is received, your claim will be submitted to the insurance carrier and they take approximately 10-14 business days to review before a decision is made and benefits would be paid.
 If your claim is subject to a pre-existing condition review, this review period will likely be extended depending on how quickly you doctor’s respond to requests from the insurance carrier.

 Q: Will my claim be considered pre-existing?

 A: If you have not satisfied your policy’s pre-existing condition limitations, the insurance carrier will conduct a pre-existing condition review.
 Cornerstone is not involved in determining whether or not a claim is pre-existing.
 It will be determined by the insurance carrier during the claim approval process and is based on your medical records.
 Please refer to your group policy booklet for further details.

 Q: What if I am not able to verify the income I elected?